Bus conductor: Britain and Ireland

 Stagecoach Strathtay used conductors on Tayway service 73 from Arbroath, Carnoustie and Monifieth to Ninewells Hospital.
 In September 2020, however, Stagecoach announced their intention to withdraw their final conductors from this service resulting in 31 redundancies.
 The operator attributes this to the COVID-19 pandemic and its resultant drive towards contactless payment.

 Quantock Motor Services in Somerset operates the service 400 'Exmoor Explorer' using crew-operated vintage open-top buses.

-India, Pakistan, Bangladesh, Qatar, and Sri Lanka
+Japan

+In post-war Japan, "bus girls" (basu gāru) was a term referring to female conductors.
+The position was sexualized and glamorized, but was often dangerous and involved poor working conditions.

+South America

+In Brazil, the importance of public transportation in everyday life makes conductors essential to facilitating a passenger's schedule.
+Robberies and the public humiliation of conductors through them are challenged faced in the profession.

+In Uruguay, conductors are a product of British influence on the early public transportations systems of the 20th century.
+As part of the operation of urban and suburban buses in Montevideo and its metropolitan area, city-owned operator AMDET was the first to experiment with conductor-less micro-buses in the 1950s and COME S.A. since its inception in 1963 has operated without conductors.
+To avoid conflicts with unions it was stabilised that only buses with fewer than 24 seats could operate without conductors.
+In the following decades the predence of conductor-less buses increased until the 2000s when the adoption of electronic ticketing accelerated the redundance of the role.
+The authorities of Montevideo implemented a no-replacement system whereby conductors would remain operative until their individual retirement.
+Suburban buses became fully conductor-less by the late 2000s.

+South Asia

 In India, Pakistan, Bangladesh, Qatar, and Sri Lanka bus conductors are almost always present inside the buses throughout the journey.
-Government bus conductors may communicate with the driver via a bell, whistle, or by shouting, "right!"
+They issue tickets, usually pre-printed or using electronic ticketing machines, help in crowd management or act as assistants to the drivers.
+Indian government bus conductors may communicate with the driver via a bell, whistle, walkie talkies, or by shouting, "right!"
 (Aa right in south India).
 Private bus conductors use whistles or just shout to the driver.
 It is also common practice for conductors to clap their hand firmly on the outside of the bus as a signal to the driver that all passengers have boarded and the bus is good to go.

+In India, the physical health of bus conductors is generally poor.
+Women began to enter the profession in India in 1980, although they were faced with threats of violence.
+Buses in specifically Kolkata are "staffed by two conductors...[who] operate at the front and rear doors of the bus."

-Indian actor superstar Rajinikanth began acting in plays while working in the Bangalore Transport Service as a bus conductor.
+Indian actor Rajinikanth began acting in plays while working in the Bangalore Transport Service as a bus conductor.